Bingxin-Lao/Bingxin-Lao.github.io/index.md

 This is the place that I record my academic career.
 It's my pleasure if you find anything which is helpful to you.

 ## Recent news
+Updated in 2023/09/18: I am currently seeking a PhD position in the field of high energy theory.
+Feel free to contact me if you have any suitable positions.
+I'm also open to Ph.D. positions in condensed matter theory, with a particular interest in research related to conformal field theory, as well as mathematical physics.

-Currently I am a master student (theoretical physics track) at École Normale Supérieure - PSL (Ulm).
+Updated in 2021/09/01: Currently I am a master student (theoretical physics track) at École Normale Supérieure - PSL (Ulm).
 If you are interested in the stories behind the papers and my student life, welcome to subscribe my Wechat public account: 巴黎高师的小橘 (in Chinese!).

 ![sunflower](assets/images/Van_Gogh_Twelve_Sunflowers.jpg "sun flower")